 The Government’s Role in Oversight

-Lastly, as we detailed in our Nutritional Supplements Buyer’s Guide and Anti-Aging Free Trials articles, unless these types of products specifically claim to treat a condition, they’re subjected to zero governmental oversight before hitting store shelves.
+Lastly, unless these types of products specifically claim to treat a condition, they’re subjected to zero governmental oversight before hitting store shelves.

 Ultimately, this means that manufacturers can make essentially any claims they wish, without having to back them up with a single shred of evidence.
 And to compound the problem even further, many times when they do decide to provide evidence, it’s often based on junk science, so the process comes full circle.

 So what does all this mean?
 When it comes down to it, it’s up to you to learn how to identify junk clinical trials from legitimate science.